 A word from the Head of DepartmentThe Department of Physics at Osaka University offers a world-class education to its undergraduate and graduate students.
 We have about 50 faculty members who teach physics over 1000 undergraduate students per year in the School of Science and the other schools of the University.
 Our award-winning faculty members perform cutting edge research studies.
 As one of the leading universities in the nation, our mission is to serve the people in Japan as well as those from the world through our intensive education, our excellence in research, and our outreach.

-Since then, our department has expanded and our current activities include elementary particle physics, nuclear physics, condensed matter physics, computational physics, and interdisciplinary physics.
+Since its establishment, our department has expanded, and our current activities cover elementary particle physics, nuclear physics, condensed matter physics, computational physics, and interdisciplinary physics.
 We would welcome all the students who want to study at the Department of Physics, Osaka University.
-Let us create our future of Japan together, through physics.
+Let us create our future of Japan and the world together, through physics.

 Head of Department